-The Puget Sound is a unique and sensitive environment that is prone to poor water quality conditions.
-An No Discharge Zone (NDZ) addresses this source of preventable pollution from impacting our shellfish beds, beaches, and water quality.
+Puget Sound is a unique and sensitive environment that is prone to poor water quality conditions.
+A no discharge zone (NDZ) addresses this source of preventable pollution from impacting shellfish beds, beaches, and water quality.

 Type III holding tanks

-Use stationary pumpouts, mobile pumpouts, pumping services (barges, trucks), or discharge outside the NDZ following requirements.
-We have provided this list of potential commercial vessel sewage pumpout options as a resource for commercial vessel operators.
+Vessels with these MSDs must follow requirements to use stationary pumpouts, mobile pumpouts, pumping services (barges, trucks), or discharge outside the NDZ.
+Read the list of potential commercial vessel sewage pumpout options.

 Type I or Type II devices

-- Using a non-releasable wire-tie to hold the seacock in the closed position; or
+- Using a non-releasable wire-tie to hold the seacock in the closed position

 Without installed toilets

-Vessels without installed toilets must dispose of any collected sewage from portable toilets or other containment devices at facilities in a manner that complies with state law (ashore in proper facility).
+Vessels without installed toilets must dispose of any collected sewage from portable toilets or other containment devices at facilities that comply with state law (ashore in proper facility).

-We may enforce this rule by using any of the enforcement provisions in chapter 90.48 RCW.
-In addition, other federal, state and local agencies may provide enforcement, as authorized.
+However, it's the law.
+Your MSD may be inspected and you could be fined (Chapter 90.48 RCW, Chapter 173-228 WAC).
+Ecology and the United States Coast Guard may enforce this rule by using the enforcement provisions in Chapter 90.48 RCW or other federal provisions.
+In addition, other federal, state, and local agencies may provide enforcement, as authorized.